 This brings up the Permalink Settings screen …

-In the Common Settings section, select Custom Structure, then add one or more ‘tags’ (see below) to create SEO-friendly URLs …
+In the Common Settings section, select Custom Structure, then add one or more ‘tags’ (see below) to create search engine-friendly URLs …

-(Configure your permalink settings to create search engine-friendly URLs)
+(Set up your permalink settings to create search engine-friendly URLs)

 If you use the custom permalink structure shown in the example above, your URL would look something like this:

 Instead of this …

 (Using post name permalinks helps search engines and readers understand what the content is about)